When is the best time for me to submit my application?

 Will I have vacation time?

-Because of the short nature of the program, you won’t have a set period of vacation.
-You will, however, always have at least one day (if not the whole weekend) off for free time.
+You will always have at least one day (if not the whole weekend) off for free time.

 Although it’s not absolutely required, we recommend you get an International Driver's License/Permit (IDL/IDP) if you’re placed with a family who needs you to drive.
 You should apply for this at the time of host family placement as it can take a few days/weeks to have it ready.